 So what does remembering your own love story have to do with today?

-Second, remembering can give you clues about potential strengths in your relationship, strengths you can build on.
+Second, remembering can give you clues (or reminders) about the strengths in your relationship, strengths that you can build on.

-Plus, it’s easy to forget how hard you worked to build your relationship in the first place.
-It may seem like it happened magically, but it didn’t.
-You created the magic, detail by detail.
-You formed the special bond by paying attention to each other with the intense focus that characterizes the process of falling in love.
+It’s easy to forget how hard you worked to build your relationship in the first place.
+It may seem like it happened magically, but it didn’t: You created the magic, detail by detail.
+You formed the special bond by paying attention to each other with the intense focus that characterizes falling in love.